Devon Sandoval: Major League Soccer

+NASL and USL

 Sandoval was sent on a two-game loan deal to NASL club Carolina RailHawks on September 10, 2014.
 On May 22, 2015, Sandoval won MLS Goal of the Week for a goal scored against the Montreal Impact on May 16, 2015.
 On 13 July 2016, Sandoval was loaned to Rayo OKC, where he played the NASL Autumn Regular Season and Playoffs.
 Sandoval and Rayo OKC advanced to the NASL semi-finals before losing to the eventual NASL Champions, New York Cosmos.

 On January 30, 2017, the San Francisco Deltas of the NASL announced Sandoval had signed with the team.
-On February 15, 2017 Sandoval scored the winning goal in the Delta's pre-season 1–0 win over the MLS San Jose Earthquakes.
+On February 15, 2017, Sandoval scored the winning goal in the Delta's pre-season 1–0 win over the MLS San Jose Earthquakes.
 On November 12, 2017, Sandoval was subbed into the 90th minute in the 2017 NASL finals against the New York Cosmos.
 Sandoval would go on to score a late goal in stoppage time to put the Deltas up 2–0, over the Cosmos.

 On March 22, 2018, Sandoval joined Atlanta United 2 of the United Soccer League.